-- Weekly Reporting (Team Leaders and Independent Student Ministry): - o For Regular Practical Field Ministries, the Team Leader will submit a weekly Practical Field Ministry Report (acquired via the Ministry Director's Office) for each week of Student Ministry (which includes attendance and a general summary of how the ministry went for that week). - o For students in the Independent Practical Field Ministry category, students must also complete the appropriate Independent practical field ministry weekly report (acquired via the Ministry Director's Office). - Final evaluation and assessment: - Students in the regular Student Ministry category are required to submit a Final Student Ministry Evaluation (acquired via the Ministry Director's Office) assessing their own and their team's performance. - For students in the Independent Practical Field Ministry category: - Submit a Final Independent Practical Field Ministry Evaluation (acquired via the Ministry Director's Office). - Submit a signed evaluation of the student's performance and verify the number of hours served (acquired via the Ministry Department).
+- Weekly Reporting (Team Leaders and Independent Student Ministry): - o For Regular Practical Field Ministries, the Team Leader will submit a weekly Practical Field Ministry Report (acquired via the Ministry Director's Office and/ or Dean of Students Office) for each week of Student Ministry (which includes attendance and a general summary of how the ministry went for that week). - o For students in the Independent Practical Field Ministry category, students must also complete the appropriate Independent practical field ministry weekly report (acquired via the Ministry Director's Office and/or or Dean of Students Office). - Final evaluation and assessment: - o Students in the regular Student Ministry category are required to submit a Final Student Ministry Evaluation (acquired via the Ministry Director's Office) assessing their own and their team's performance. - For students in the Independent Practical Field Ministry category: - Submit a Final Independent Practical Field Ministry Evaluation (acquired via the Ministry Director's Office and/or Dean of Students Office). - Submit a signed evaluation of the student's performance and verify the number of hours served (acquired via the Ministry Department and/or Dean of Students Office).